 Windows 10 Takes Forever to Shutdown

-The first thing we recommend to check and make sure the latest windows updates installed on your computer.
+The first thing we recommend is to check and make sure the latest windows updates are installed on your computer.

 Install the latest Windows updates